 A range of low-lying shrubs, medium-high shrubs and canopy trees shall be provided to soften the built form.

-It is not proposed to remove any of the existing trees or plantings.
+It is not proposed to remove the majority of the existing trees and plantings which soften the built form.

 Landscaping of the area between the front boundary and any built structures will be 60%.